Catnip Growing Guide

 Full sun to partial afternoon shade

-Hardy in cold climates provided plant is well-rooted and mulched.
-If desired, small plants can be potted up in fall and grown through winter indoors.
+Hardy in cold climates provided the plant is well-rooted and mulched.
+If desired, small plants can be potted up in autumn and grown through winter indoors.

 Not generally needed.